TebogoYungMercykay/The_Jerman_Otto_Car_Site/README.md

 ____________________________________________________________________________________
-# Polishing: Full Stack Development From Scratch, Prep for Upcoming Portfolio Webside!!
+# Polishing: Full Stack Development From Scratch, Preparation for Upcoming Portfolio Webside!!
 - The ultimate objective is to construct exceptional web applications and mobile apps.
 By the end of this journey, I aspire to possess the ability to develop both client and server software proficiently.
 Moreover, I aim to master HTML and CSS, and to be able to program a browser using popular frameworks such as JavaScript, jQuery, Angular and many more, as well as a server using renowned technologies such as PHP, ASP, Python, or Node.
 - Some of The Topics to be Covered Include:
     - **LAMP Stack**